awandahl/Visibility/README.md

 Bhardwaj, R. K. (2017).
 Academic social networking sites.
 Information and Learning Science, 118(5/6), 298–316. https://doi.org/10.1108/ils-03-2017-0012

-## Enhance your visibility : Social Media for Researchers/Academics
+## Readings about how to enhance your visibility : Social Media for Researchers/Academics

 [Five ways to increase the visibility of your research  (Maastricht University)](https://library.maastrichtuniversity.nl/five-ways-increase-visibility-research/)
 [The A to Z of social media for academia  (Andy Miah 2017, Times Higher Education)](https://www.timeshighereducation.com/a-z-social-media)